bcgov/digital_marketplace/README.md

 CRUD resources are created in a standardised, type-safe way in this project.
 CRUD abstractions are located in `src/back-end/lib/crud.ts`, and it is recommended to review this module prior to extending the API.

+#### Email Notifications

+Email notifications are all rendered server-side using React's static HTML renderer.
+Stub versions of all email notifications can be viewed by authenticated admin users at `{HOST}/admin/email-notification-reference` in your browser.

 ### Shared (`src/shared`)

 The `src/shared` folder contains modules that expose types and functions that are used across the entire stack: front-end and back-end.